d-v-b/data-model/docs/geozarr-minispec.md

 ### Attributes

-There are no required attributes for Datasets.
+There are no required attributes for Datasets but to qualify as a GeoZarr Dataset, the group must contain at least one DataArray with spatial reference information.
+This DataArray is referenced in the `grid_mapping` attribute of the dataset and is usually named `spatial_ref`.
+More information on spatial reference information can be found in the [CF conventions](https://cfconventions.org).
+Another interesting resource is the [rioxarray](https://corteva.github.io/rioxarray/stable/) and more specifically the documentation on [Coordinate Reference System Management](https://corteva.github.io/rioxarray/stable/getting_started/crs_management.html).

 ### Members